 - he/she is familiar with the requirements of national regulatory enactments and international regulatory enactments binding to Latvia regarding medical examination of seafarers and candidates for qualification of seafarer, and has become acquainted with the guidelines of IMO and ILO “Guidelines on the medical examinations of seafarers”, their future editions and other applicable international guidelines published by ILO, IMO or WHO;

 - he/she is familiar with the specifics of seafarers’ job and working and living conditions on board ship;

 - he or she has access to the required facilities (for example, premises, medical equipment), in order to assess the conformity of the health of seafarers for work on board ship in compliance with the requirements of national regulatory enactments and international regulatory enactments binding to Latvia; and

-- agrees with the processing of his/her personal data, which carried out by the Registry of Seamen in order to perform its functions thereof;
+- is informed that the processing of his/her personal data is performed by the Registry of Seamen in connection with the fulfillment of the duties thereof;

 - he/she, during professional activity, observes regulatory enactments governing the field of medical care.